ABOUT STEPHEN GRACE

 To write Dam Nation: How Water Shaped the West and Will Determine Its Future (Globe Pequot Press, 2012), I followed rivers west of the 100th meridian and charted currents throughout the region’s history.

-I am now based in Port Townsend, Washington, where I work as a naturalist and science educator aboard historic ships and lead an effort to preserve the Quimper Lost Wilderness, one of the last stands of old-growth rainshadow forest on the Olympic Peninsula.
-In the spring of 2021, I was honored by the Olympic Peninsula Chapter of the Washington Native Plant Society to be named “Amazing Conservation Advocate of the Year.”
+Currently based in Port Townsend, Washington, I work as a naturalist and science educator aboard historic ships, and I am leading an effort to preserve the Quimper Lost Wilderness, one of the last stands of old-growth rainshadow forest on the Olympic Peninsula.
+In spring 2021, I received the Amazing Conservation Advocate of the Year award from the Olympic Peninsula Chapter of the Washington Native Plant Society.

 Here’s what others have said about my writing: